aalimaliimran/Safe-Media-Delete/README.md

 3. Click the **Upload Plugin** button at the top of the page.
 4. Choose the `safe-media-delete.zip` file and click **Install Now**.
 5. After installation, activate the plugin.
+6. Download the plugin dependency CMB2 intall it and activate.

+## Manual Installation

+Download the Plugin: Obtain the plugin files for "Safe Media Delete" and "CMB2" to your computer.
+You can find these files on the https://github.com/aalimaliimran/Safe-Media-Delete repository. path: wp-content/plugins/

+Wordpress Installation: Install wordpress latest version on your computer localhost or server.

+Upload the Plugin Files: Within the root directory of wordpress, locate the wp-content/plugins folder.
+Extract the "Safe Media Delete" plugin files you downloaded in the previous step.
+Upload the entire plugin folders (e.g., safe-media-delete) to the wp-content/plugins directory.

+Install the Dependency (CMB2): Similarly, extract the CMB2 plugin files from its ZIP archive.
+Upload the entire plugin folder (e.g., cmb2) to the wp-content/plugins directory as well.

+Activate the Dependency (CMB2): Log in to your WordPress admin panel.
+Navigate to the "Plugins" section and locate the CMB2 plugin.
+Click on the "Activate" link below the CMB2 plugin to activate it.

+Activate the Plugin (Safe Media Delete): In the WordPress admin panel, go to the "Plugins" section.
+Look for the "Safe Media Delete" plugin in the list.
+Click on the "Activate" link below the plugin to activate it.

 ## Usage